mpdf/mpdf.github.io/paging/page-numbering.md

 * reset numbering - reset the numbering anywhere in the document
 * define/change the style of the numbering - as for lists it can be roman, alphabetical or decimal

-From mPDF >= 3.0 the page numbering can be reset to any positive number.
+From mPDF &ge; 3.0 the page numbering can be reset to any positive number.
 Prior to this, it was only possible to reset it to `1`.

 From mPDF 6.0 the page number style can include any of the values used for `list-style-type`.